starkwebdevsvcs/groupmessagingapp/README.md

 ---
 ## Description
-This application was developed by a team of student developers enrolled in the first Java Programming Bootcamp held by Grand Canyon University in the Spring 2018.<br>
+This application was developed as an extended branch of the original messaging app created by a team of student developers enrolled in the first Java Programming Bootcamp held by Grand Canyon University in the Spring of 2018.<br>
-The application allows FSWF staff to send text messages to their clients in the form of a reminder or simiple message.<br>
-The application allows admins to not only send text messages, but also administer customizable parts of the application an users.<br>
+The intent of the project will be utilize the messaging/communication services from Twilio.com.<br>

 ---
 ## Technologies